Social good organization meets really good social (media).

 Today, Goodwill of the Heartland has a thriving social media fan-base that takes action when they need it.
 When fake news about the brand spreads, Goodwill of the Heartland’s fans come to the rescue.
 Conversations around mental health and support for people who have barriers to getting and keeping jobs have been sparked, and they continue in the comments after our content is posted.
 We’ve helped generate more awareness about special projects that the Goodwill of the Heartland is involved in, and increase confidence in the Goodwill brand and mission.

-Over our 3-year engagement, we were able to grow the Goodwill of the Heartland Facebook fan base from 1,194 to 7,989.
-We also took their monthly average engagements from 109 average in September of 2013 to 11,663 by 2016.
+Over our 3-year engagement, we helped Goodwill of the Heartland Facebook fan base leap from 1,194 to 7,989.
+We also took their monthly average engagements from 109 in late 2013 to 11,663 by 2016.
 On Twitter we were able to drive what was an average 54 impressions per month in 2013 to 11,317 per month in 2016.
-We grew their Instagram account from the ground-up, starting with zero followers in 2013 and ending with 752 with a growing engagement rate.
-We are proud of the growth that we’ve seen in just three years.
+We also grew their Instagram account from the ground-up.
+We frequently exceeded attendance, growth, and contest goals with our campaigns.

 “Sculpt has transformed our social media community impact.
 Throughout our relationship, they’ve brought innovation, creativity and a standard of excellence second to none.”